DarrenVictoria/AmityLink/README.md

 ## Contributing

-We welcome contributions from the community to enhance Persona Prep.
+We welcome contributions from the community to enhance Amity.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.